nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > **Note on Duplicates:**
 >
-> AgentAssist will prevent duplicate entries if a client with t``he **same name, email and phone number** is already saved.
+> AgentAssist will prevent duplicate entries if a client with the **same name, email and phone number** is already saved.
 > When this happens, you will see the following message:
 >
 > ```